-The Georgia Gwinnett College (GGC) brand is a pledge to the community.
-GGC's brand reflects a unique identity, shapes perceptions, and conveys the College's value.
-GGC will clarify, promote, and protect the brand through the stories it tells and the relationships it builds.
+GGC brand is a pledge to the community.
+GGC's brand reflects a unique identity, shapes perceptions and conveys the college's value.
+GGC will clarify, promote and protect the brand through the stories it tells and the relationships it builds.

-GGC's strong brand is propelled by the success stories of its students, faculty, staff, alumni, and supporters.
-Messages of access, engagement, and success will elevate GGC in the community and cultivate long-term support.
+Our strong brand is propelled by the success stories of its students, faculty, staff, alumni and supporters.
+Messages of access, engagement and success will elevate GGC in the community and cultivate long-term support.

-To ensure GGC's role as a transformative institution in the vibrant community that includes Lawrenceville, Gwinnett County, and beyond, GGC will build and strengthen important relationships with organizations and businesses.
+To ensure GGC's role as a transformative institution in the vibrant community that includes Lawrenceville, Gwinnett County and beyond, we will build and strengthen important relationships with organizations and businesses.
 The engagements offer significant opportunities for collaboration and foster support for the College and its students.
-These partnerships will give students valuable, real-world experiences that enhance their academic, personal, and professional paths and build the GGC story.
+These partnerships will give students valuable, real-world experiences that enhance their academic, personal and professional paths and build the GGC story.